First published Feb 16, 2010 and updated as photos are sent in.

 Are Mink Ragdolls recognized as Ragdoll cats?

 Yes, they are.
-According to The International Cat Association (TICA), Mink Ragdolls are recognized as legitimate Ragdoll cats.
-They are allowed to have pedigreed and they are eligible for competitions and can be presented in shows.
+According to TICA ragdoll standards, The International Cat Association (TICA) Mink Ragdolls are recognized as legitimate Ragdoll cats.
+Therefore, they are allowed to have pedigrees, are eligible for competitions, and can be presented in shows.

 Are Mink Ragdolls friendly?